 Dogs need meat, bone, organ, and cartilage in their diet.
 These things are incredibly nutritious!

 These ingredients come from the chicken meat processing industry.
-They are considered ‘by-products’ because unlike the chicken wings or breast, they are not widely consumed by humans.
+They are considered ‘by-products’ because unlike chicken wings or breasts, they are not widely consumed by humans.

 Now think of the dog food brands that rely on “fresh meats”.
 Those are brands that intentionally turn away the nutritious parts of the slaughtered animals such as the bones, organs, and cartilage.